Study Sessions Should be Short and Frequent as Opposed to Long and Sparse

 Want to get notified about new posts?
 Join the mailing list and follow on X/Twitter.

 When learning math, it’s best for study sessions to be short and frequent (as opposed to long and sparse).
 For instance, suppose you’re budgeting 3 hours per week to learn math.
-It would be better to study 30 minutes six days per week, as opposed to 90 minutes twice a week.
-There are a handful of reasons why.
+If circumstances allow, it would be better to study 30 minutes six days per week, as opposed to 90 minutes twice a week.
+Below are several reasons why.

 Second, you want to operate at peak productivity during your session.
-During a short 30-minute session, it’s easy to maintain a high level of focus and intensity – whereas, during the second half of a long 90-minute session, fatigue will set in and make you significantly less productive.
+It’s easy to maintain high levels of focus and intensity throughout a short 30-minute session.
+However, during a long 90-minute session, you’ll become significantly less productive as fatigue sets in.

 Third, you want to minimize the amount you forget between sessions.
 When you have multi-day gaps between study sessions, you’ll have to spend more time revisiting previously covered material.